jlzych/jlzych.com/source/posts/2014-10-05-how-tina-fey-s-lessons-from-late-night-apply-to-product-design.html.md

 ---
 title: How Tina Fey’s “Lessons From Late Night” Apply to Product Design
 date: 2014-10-05 17:13 PDT
+description: "In 'Lessons From Late Night,' Tina Fey discusses the lessons she learned from Lorne Michaels while working at SNL.
+Turns out most of them are lessons I’ve learned in product design while working at Optimizely."
 tags: "product design"
 ---